openstreetmap/lane-icons/DESIGN.md

 ### Other Icons

-Other non-arrow icons (bus, hov, pedestrian, etc) also imitiate the icons found in the MUTCD Standard Highway Signs [Appendix](http://mutcd.fhwa.dot.gov/ser-shs_millennium.htm).
+Other non-arrow icons (bus, hov, pedestrian, tram, etc) also imitiate the icons found in the MUTCD Standard Highway Signs [Appendix](http://mutcd.fhwa.dot.gov/ser-shs_millennium.htm).